Grocery store blood pressure machine accurate?

 Technically, a diagnosis of high blood pressure only comes after being tested multiple times at different times of the day, or even on different days, as any one reading can be affected by a number of factors, including temporary anxiety or excitement.
 Although machines in supermarkets and pharmacies may be accurate, there is also a chance that they may not be calibrated as regularly as the machines in doctors' offices, and therefore they may not be as reliable.

 If you have used one of these machines, don't jump to any conclusions.
 Instead next time you visit a health care provider, you can mention that you are curious about your blood pressure reading and that you want to be sure that it is normal.
-Columbia students can make an appointment to have their blood pressure checked by calling x4-2284 or be going to Open Communicator.
 Good for you in wanting to stay on top of your health.
 A little bit of prevention goes a long way — especially with our circulatory systems.
 Here's hoping your numbers are in the healthy range!